Reading Time: about

 Camping is a great way to experience nature just as humans have throughout history.
 Unlike in the past, sleeping outside today can be an incredibly pleasant experience.
-While camping does take a bit of planning and energy, there are ways in which you can make it easier, less stressful, and more enjoyable.
 Here are some ways you can make camping a pleasant experience, every time.

 1. Research Where You Are Camping